fire015/flintstone/README.md

 Just make sure it implements `Flintstone\Formatter\FormatterInterface` and then you can provide it as the `formatter` option.

-Flintstone ships with JSON as an optional formatter which you can use as in the example below:
+If you wish to use JSON as the formatter, Flintstone already ships with this as per the example below:

 ```php
 <?php